miranda-hawkes/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part 2 - CRUD Controller Actions.md

 2. Run the tests and watch them fail

 3. See if you can change the `ApplicationController.index()` to return a 200 OK response and fulfill the test.
-Hint: look in `play.api.mvc.Results`
+Hint: look in `play.api.mvc.Results`.
+Be sure to update the test description.

 4. Run the tests again and check they pass